tytydraco/yessleep/out/My_family_was_invited_to_the_new_kid_at_schools_house.md

 It was my sister's voice but she sounded like she had never spoken before.
 Like she was forcing her throat and face muscles together for the first time.
 It was guttural.
 Filthy.
 I finally heard the mother.
 I could hear her pleading about something, saying she could fix it, that she believed.
 My sister had her hand wrapped around her throat now, tightening.
 Over the struggling breaths, I could hear Ms Collier clearer, apologising had turned to begging.
 Eventually she stopped.
 I heard a crack, like stepping on a branch.
 The mother dropped down, back into her grovelling heap.

 Standing up, my sister looked at me again.
 She slowly walked over.
-Leaning down I saw into her eyes.
+Leaning down, I saw into her eyes.
 Nothing.
 All I saw was myself, staring back.
 I finally saw how I looked.
 I have never seen that face before.
 I looked empty, drained of all fear.
 She placed the point of the plate shard against my neck.
 Slowly, she dragged it down my neck, over my shoulder and down my arm.
 Without taking her eyes off me, she slid the shard under the restraint and cut them open.

 She dropped the shard.
 Staring at me, the black of her eyes faded.
 It wasn’t my sister's eyes looking back.
 No blue or green.
 Just a wash of grey.
 She wasn’t there.
 Nothing was there.
 She stood upright, her legs gave way, and she crashed backwards onto the ground.